etijo03/etijo03/README.md

-- 👋 Hi, I’m @etijo03
+- 👋 Hi
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in security
 - 😄 Pronouns:she/her
 - ⚡ Fun fact: Did you know that pigeons can actually recognize themselves in mirrors?
 So, the next time you see a pigeon staring at its reflection, it might just be thinking, "Wow, I look good today!" 🐦🪞